|UK +44 (0) 208 123 3887|

 Sign in or

 |Browse content | Research request | Shoot to Order | Licensing & Pricing | Footage Collections|

 2 times KODAK VISION Award winner

 Much of his work has required the development of new filming techniques and in January 2000 he established Timeframe Productions to develop innovative systems for time-lapse and motion control photography.
 Shooting entirely on 35mm format, Timeframe Productions has shot numerous award winning sequences for television, features and commercials confirming it's place at the cutting edge of the industry.
-The extensive library now housed at Timeframe, is destined to become the largest high definition time-lapse archive in the world.
+The extensive library now housed at Timeframehd.com

-Richard now shoots entirely in HD formats for the world's major broadcasters.
-Recent credits include, ’Human Planet’ and ‘How Earth Made Us’ for the BBC and multi-award winner ‘The Monkey Thieves’ for Off the Fence Productions and National Geographic.
+Richard now shoots in HD and Super HD formats for the world's major broadcasters.
+Recent credits include, 'Wonders of the Monsoon' 'Atlantic' ’Human Planet’ and ‘How Earth Made Us’ for the BBC and multi-award winner ‘The Monkey Thieves’ for Off the Fence Productions and National Geographic.
 He recently directed and filmed a critically acclaimed thirteen part series ‘Wildest Africa’ for The Discovery Channel and now spends as much time developing his own ideas as he does filming them.
 His controversial ‘Chimps – The Dark Side’ for National Geographic, followed the highly acclaimed epic BBC series ‘Nile’, both of which were a unique blend of drama, history, documentary and wildlife.
 ‘Chimps – The Dark Side” was Britain’s biggest selling production of 2006.

 Watch Richard's showreel here.